vlada-dev/app-ubnt-virus-cleaner/README.md

     * If you want to just remove virus and run firmware upgrade, check both checkboxes

-## How it works?

-    * App prepares the list of IP addresses to connect
-    * After successful login, app reads firmware version
-    * App checks /etc/persistent directory for presence of the virus
-    * App removes all virus files and reboot (if firmware upgrade is enabled, upgrade is started instead reboot)
-    * App tried to reconnect upgraded devices to show you updated version of firmware.
-You can verify if upgrade was successful.

 ##  Tested devices

     * Airmax M
     * App will probably work on Airmax AC, Airgateway, Airfiber, ToughSwitch models but it hasn't been tested yet.

-##  Compilation

-    * Open project in Android Studio
-    * Create APK package and install in your Android